xwrx-io/meta-agent/README.md

 # Meta Agent System

-A framework for solving complex problems using a meta-agent approach with dynamically created specialized expert agents.
+A framework for solving complex problems using a meta-agent approach with dynamically created specialised expert agents.

 ## Overview

 This system uses a meta-agent that coordinates multiple expert agents to solve complex problems.
-The meta-agent decomposes problems into subtasks, identifies the expertise needed for each subtask, and either assigns tasks to appropriate existing expert agents or dynamically creates new specialized agents as required.
+The meta-agent decomposes problems into subtasks, identifies the expertise needed for each subtask, and either assigns tasks to appropriate existing expert agents or dynamically creates new specialised agents as required.

 ## Key Features

 - **Task Decomposition**: Breaks complex problems into manageable subtasks
-- **Dynamic Expert Creation**: Creates specialized expert agents on demand based on required expertise
+- **Dynamic Expert Creation**: Creates specialised expert agents on demand based on required expertise
 - **Feedback Loop**: Implements an iterative improvement cycle with validation and refinement
 - **Success Criteria**: Automatically determines when a solution is satisfactory
 - **Expertise Recommendation**: Identifies when new types of expertise might improve results